-Warnings and Precautions: Hypersensitivity: Approximately 15% of the treated patients develop IgG antibodies to imiglucerase within the first year of treatment.
+Warnings and Precautions: Traceability: In order to improve the traceability of biological medicinal products, the name and the batch number of the administered product should be clearly recorded.
+Hypersensitivity: Approximately 15% of the treated patients develop IgG antibodies to imiglucerase within the first year of treatment.
 It appears that patients who will develop these antibodies are most likely to do so within 6 months of treatment and rarely after 12 months.
 Patients suspected of a decreased response to the treatment should be monitored periodically for IgG antibody formation to imiglucerase.
 Patients with antibody to imiglucerase have a higher risk of hypersensitivity reactions.
 If a reaction suggestive of hypersensitivity appears, subsequent testing for imiglucerase antibodies is advised.
 As with any intravenous protein product, severe allergic-type hypersensitivity reactions are possible, but occur uncommonly.
 If these reactions occur, immediate discontinuation of the Cerezyme infusion is recommended and appropriate medical treatment should be initiated and the current medical standards for emergency treatment are to be observed.
 Patients who have developed antibodies or symptoms of hypersensitivity to Ceredase (alglucerase) should be treated with caution when administering Cerezyme (imiglucerase).
-Sodium:

-This medicinal product contains 41 mg sodium per vial, equivalent to 2% of the WHO recommended maximum daily intake of 2 g sodium for an adult.
-It is administered in 0.9% sodium chloride intravenous solution.
-To be taken into consideration by patients on a controlled sodium diet.

-Pregnancy and lactation: Limited experience (~150 pregnancy outcomes) suggests that use of Cerezyme is beneficial to control the underlying Gaucher disease in pregnancy.
-These data indicate no malformative toxicity for the foetus by Cerezyme, although the statistical evidence is low.
-Foetal demise has been reported rarely, although it is not clear whether this related to the use of Cerezyme or to the underlying Gaucher disease.
-It is not known whether Cerezyme passes via the placenta to the developing foetus.
-In pregnancy and those intending to become preganant, a risk-benefit treatment assessment is required.
+Sodium: This medicinal product contains 41mg sodium per vial and is administered in 0.9% sodium chloride IV solution, which is to be taken into consideration by patients on a controlled sodium diet.
+Pregnancy and breast-feeding: Limited experience (150 pregnancy outcomes) suggests that use of Cerezyme is beneficial to control the underlying Gaucher disease in pregnancy.
+These data indicate no malformative toxicity for the fetus by Cerezyme, although the statistical evidence is low.
+Fetal demise has been reported rarely, although it is not clear whether this related to the use of Cerezyme or to the underlying Gaucher disease.
+It is not known whether Cerezyme passes via the placenta to the developing fetus.
+In pregnancy and those intending to become pregnant, a risk-benefit treatment assessment is required.
 Patients who have Gaucher disease and become pregnant may experience a period of increased disease activity during pregnancy and the puerperium.
 This includes an increased risk of skeletal manifestations, exacerbation of cytopenia, haemorrhage, and an increased need for transfusion.
 Both pregnancy and lactation are known to stress maternal calcium homeostasis and to accelerate bone turnover.
 This may contribute to skeletal disease burden in Gaucher disease.
 Treatment naïve women should be advised to consider commencing therapy prior to conception in order to attain optimal health.
 In women receiving Cerezyme treatment continuation throughout pregnancy should be considered.
 Close monitoring of the pregnancy and clinical manifestations of Gaucher disease is necessary for the individualization of dose according to the patient's needs and therapeutic response.
 It is not known whether Cerezyme is excreted in human milk, however if so the enzyme is likely to be digested in the child's gastrointestinal tract.

-Adverse effects: In approximately 3% of patients, symptoms suggestive of hypersensitivity have been noted.
-Common (≥1/100 to <1/10): dyspnoea, coughing, hypersensitivity reactions, urticaria/angioedema, pruritus, rash.
-Prescribers should consult the SPC in relation to other adverse reactions.
+Adverse effects: Common: dyspnoea, coughing, hypersensitivity reactions, urticaria/angioedema, pruritus, rash.
+Uncommon: Infusion Associated Reactions (paraesthesia, tachycardia, cyanosis, flushing, hypotension, backache, chest discomfort), infusion site reactions.
+Rare: Anaphylactoid reactions.
+Prescribers should consult the SmPC in relation to other adverse reactions.
 Legal category: POM.

-List Price: £1071.29 x 1 vial.
-Marketing Authorisation Number: PLGB 04425/0764.
-Marketing Authorisation holder: Aventis Pharma Ltd. 410 Thames Valley Park Drive, Reading, Berkshire, RG6 1PT, UK.
-Further information is available from: Medical Information, Sanofi, 410 Thames Valley Park Drive, Reading, Berkshire, RG6 1PT, UK. uk-medicalinformation@sanofi.com.
+List Price: Northern Ireland: £1071.29 x 1 vial.
+Ireland: Price on application.

+MarketingAuthorisationNumber:EU/1/97/053/003.MarketingAuthorisationHolder:SanofiPaasheuvelweg 25, 1105 BP Amsterdam, The Netherlands.Further information is available from:Northern Ireland:Medical Information, Sanofi, 410 Thames Valley Park Drive,

-SPC date: 02 May 2023 Date of preparation: May 2023.
-MAT-XU-2302345(v1.0)
+Reading, Berkshire, RG6 1PT, UK. uk-medicalinformation@sanofi.com.
+Ireland: Sanofi, 18 Riverwalk, Citywest Business Campus, Dublin 24, or contact IEmedinfo@sanofi.com.
+SPC Date: 02 May 2023 Date of preparation: May 2023 Document Number: MAT-IE-2300246 (v1.0)

-MAT-XU-2302345(v1.0) Date of prep: May 2023